 The second typical exclusion is for freezing.
 Most homeowner’s policies state that they do not insure for loss as a result of freezing, thawing, pressure or weight of water or ice (whether driven by wind or not) to a pier, wharf or dock.

 So, What the Heck is Covered?

-Obviously, the most common losses are a result of a flood, wind driven rain, collapse, or weight of water, which are all excluded.
+Obviously, the most common dock losses are a result of a flood, wind driven rain, collapse, or weight of water, which are all excluded.
 That being said, the most common covered losses we see are for fire and lightning damage.
-It’s also important to note, that liability coverage is provided subject to policy exclusions.
+Liability coverage is also provided subject to policy exclusions.

 Words of Caution

 Another area of concern are docks that may be away (or just away) from the “residence premises”.
-In situations like these you may need to include wording to include the dock as the “residence premises”, or if not you may need to endorse coverage for off premises structures (although many insurance carriers don’t like to do either).
+In situations like these you may need to include wording to include the dock as the “residence premises.”
+If not you may need to endorse coverage for off premises structures (although many insurance carriers don’t like to do either).

-Also, please take this article as a general rule of thumb for dock coverage.
-Many carriers have proprietary coverage forms which both give and give away coverage, so it’s extremely important to review your coverage with a professional insurance agent experienced in writing policies for coastal home owners.
+Also, please take this article as a general rule of thumb for dock insurance.
+Every coastal homeowner’s insurance scenario is different.
+Many insurance companies have proprietary coverage forms which both give and give away coverage.
+It is EXTREMELY important to review your coverage with a professional insurance agent experienced in writing policies for coastal home owners.

-If you have questions about your dock or any other aspect of your Homeowners or Flood policy, please reach out to our dedicated agents, or contact Brian T. Ford, CPCU at 727-345-0242 or [email protected]
+If you have questions about your dock insurance, whether or not it’s protected in your existing Homeowners or Flood policy, please reach out to our dedicated agents, or contact Brian T. Ford, CPCU at 727-345-0242 or email@example.com